District Judge McGarva, sitting at Sefton Magistrates, denied an application for a private prosecution against a police

 His ‘bizarre‘ rejection was his suggestion that the application was ‘revenge’ yet admitted there was clear prima facie evidence of perjury… i.e, The judge confirmed a criminal offence occurred but blamed the victim for pursuing a prosecution!

-District Judge McGarva was made aware of the full history of what the police informant had done and how Lancashire police had protected him and then ‘blamed the victim’.
-Even so, the judge blamed the victim.
+District Judge McGarva was made aware of the full history of what the police informant had done and how Lancashire police had protected him , even so, the Judge blamed the victim.

-This shows that police, judges and police informants are above the law, and those in authority turn a blind eye!
+This shows that police, Judges and police informants are seemingly above the law, and those in authority turn a blind eye!

 For those that have followed my years of hell at the hands of Lancashire police, you will know that I have been repeatedly maliciously targeted by a police informant named Paul Turner, including threats to KILL my wife and children.
 All of his attacks have been reported to but ‘protected’ by Lancashire police.

 There are now suspicions that the judiciary may well be protecting him as well..!